 Italian grammar: How is it different to English?

-In this section, you’ll learn about two very important features of Italian grammar which don’t exist in English: verb conjugation and gender.
+In this section, you’ll learn about two very important features of Italian grammar which don’t exist in English: verb conjugation and the difference between masculine and feminine words.

 Verb conjugation is just a fancy way of describing how verbs change depending on who’s doing the action (just in case you need a little reminder, verbs are words which describe actions or states, like jump, speak or be).